Nasi kerabu: Origin and distribution

 Boiled rice has been a key source of carbohydrates in the diet of the people of Malacca and Malay Archipelago since ancient times, and is an essential component of many local dishes.
 Most often, a portion of rice boiled in water, coconut milk or a mixture of both, is served with some kind of garnish.
-In Malaysia, as in many other East Asian kitchens, rice is usually not a side dish, but the basis of the dish.
-The role of a side dish is performed by more or less significant additions to a serving of rice.
-Accordingly, the names of such dishes usually contain the word "nasi" - "cooked rice" in Malay, as well as some definition or addition, consistent with the peculiarities of cooking rice or its side dish.
+In Malaysian cuisine, as in many East Asian cuisines, rice is usually not a side dish, but the basis of the dish.
+The role of a side dish is performed by more or less significant additions to a serving rice.
+Accordingly, the names of such dishes usually contain the word "nasi" - "cooked rice" in Malay, as well as some qualifier referring to the way the rice is cooked, or referring to its side dish.
 One of these dishes is nasi kerabu, the name which literally means "rice with salad".
-One of the traditional types of salads made from vegetables and herbs in Malaysian cuisine under the name "kerabu".
+Kerabu is one of the traditional types of salads made from vegetables and herbs in Malaysian cuisine.

 In terms of its composition, nasi kerabu is similar to a number of other Malaysian national dish, in particular, nasi ulam, in which a portion of rice is also supplemented with vegetable salad and some other side dishes, and even considered as a kind of the latter.
-However, the fundamental value of nasi kerabu is the bright color of rice is achieved through the use of natural food coloring - flowers of the trifoliate clitoria (Clitoria ternatea), which is native to Southeast Asia.
+However, the fundamental value of nasi kerabu is the bright colour of rice is achieved through the use of natural food colouring - flowers of the trifoliate clitoria (Clitoria ternatea), which is native to Southeast Asia.

-Nasi kerabu is a traditional dish of the northeastern coast of West Malaysia, primarily in the states of Kelantan and Terrenganu, from where it spreads to the other regions of the country by the beginning of the 21st century, as well as to neighbouring Singapore.
+Nasi kerabu is a traditional dish of the northeastern coast of West Malaysia, primarily in the states of Kelantan and Terengganu, from where it spread to the other regions of the country by the beginning of the 21st century, as well as to neighbouring Singapore.
 This dish is also very popular in the adjacent regions of southern Thailand, populated mainly by Malays, among whom there are separatist sentiments.
 Due to the latter circumstance, nasi kerabu is often perceived in this area not only as the most important culinary speciality, but also as one of the informal symbols of ethnic identity and connection with Malaysia.
 This point is reflected, in particular, in the book of Malaysian journalist, publicist and documentary filmmaker Zan Azlee, Operation Nasi Kerabu: Finding Patani in an Islamic Insurgency.
 Among the Thai-speaking population of Southern Thailand, nasi kerabu is known by the name khao-yam (ข้าวยำ).